go-goyave/goyave/v6_CHANGELOG.md

   - NewTestServer takes testutil.Options instead of goyave.Options.
   - TODO document how to test log output and how to output logs to testing.T.Output
 - Improved documentation by using links
+- Database:
   - Paginator: fetch query isn't executed anymore if the count query returns 0.
   - Factory Save now returns an error
   - Database timeout plugin now works on Scan too.
 It doesn't work on Row() and Rows().
   - Database New and NewFromDialector don't take a logger as parameter anymore.
 Logs are defined by config DatabaseConnection.Debug now.
+  - Database Exist/Unique added: helpers to avoid having to implement simple exist/unique queries (especially for checking slices)
 - Common/Combined log formatters: fix nested quotes for the URL field
 - typeutil:
   - Convert doesn't use an intermediary buffer anymore, slightly improving performance in most common scenarios.